-Miso (味噌), fermented soybean paste, is made from soybeans, grains (steamed rice or barley), salt, and koji culture (麹, a fermentation starter).
+Miso (味噌), fermented soybean paste, is made from soybeans, grains (usually steamed rice or barley), salt, and koji culture (麹, a fermentation starter).
 It is left to ferment in cedar-wood kegs at ambient temperature for six months to five years.

-The different colors of miso types are indicative of the different ratios of soybeans and rice used to make the miso and the length of the fermentation period.
-The longer the fermentation, the darker and richer the miso is.
-The taste, aroma, texture, and appearance of miso all vary by region.
+The different colors of miso types can be an indicator of the different ratios of soybeans and rice used to make the miso and the length of the fermentation period.
+Usually, the longer the fermentation, the darker and richer the miso is.
+The taste, aroma, texture, and appearance of miso varies by region.

-Miso is usually categorized by 3 factors: ingredients, color, taste, and regions.
+In Japan, miso is usually categorized by 3 factors: ingredient, color, taste, and regions.

 Miso Types by Ingredient

 1. Rice Miso (Kome Miso 米味噌)

-It is made from soybeans, salt, and rice koji (米麹), and the majority of miso sold here in the US and Japan is this type.
+It is made from soybeans, salt, and rice koji (米麹).
+Majority of the miso produced and sold are this type.

 2. Barley Miso (Mugi Miso 麦味噌)

-It is made from soybeans, salt, and barley koji (麦麹), and has a very dark color and quite salty but very rich taste.
+It is made from soybeans, salt, and barley koji (麦麹).
+Very dark in color, it’s quite salty but with a rich taste.
 Barley miso is naturally fermented for one to three years.
-These days this type of miso is not as popular as before.
-It is used in southern parts of Japan.
+It is primarily used in Kyushu, Shikoku, and Chugoku region (southern Japan).
 It’s used for seasoning rich soups, stews, beans, sauces and spreads.

 3. Soybean Miso (Mame Miso 豆味噌)